taufik-nurrohman/kirby-minify/README.md

 Options
 -------

 Kirby configuration settings for plugins go into `.\site\config\config.php`.
-The config file contains a return statement with an array of config options:
+The configuration file contains a return statement with an array of configuration options:

 ~~~ php
 <?php